-The third Community Psychology Festival is being held at the Arnolfini Centre in Bristol on 15-16 September 2017.
+The fourth Community Psychology Festival is being held at the Hertford Theatre on 23-24 September 2018.

 Organised by the British Psychological Society’s Community Psychology Section, the Festival is intended to be an accessible alternative to an academic conference, where public participation will be encouraged and supported.

 The organisers say: 'This is an invitation to us all to wholeheartedly join in a celebration that will take us right to the He(a)rt of what community psychology is about, both in terms of the core ethos and values of community psychology; but also in terms of how what we will share there will touch our hearts, and move us, or transport us, to new and exciting places in our practices, in our connections and in our lives.

 'In line with the key values of community psychology, we wish this festival to take place in the spirit of Ubuntu – ‘I am because we are’.
 Therefore, we are working to organise a festival that will be an inclusive, accessible and diverse community event and that has at its heart social justice and inclusion.
 We very much hope that you will want to be part of this.'

 To mark the Festival, why not join us on a themed trawl of our archive?

 A discussion with Sally Zlotowitz on 'psychology for social change'